For inquiries, comments, or suggestions, please fill out the form below.

 Mine was one of them.

-Growing up as a Mexican-American girl I did not see many characters that looked like me or shared my experiences.
-More than anything else, I wanted to read books with characters (especially main characters) I could relate to.
-I hope to show other little Mexican-American girls that we too have stories of value to share with the world.
+As a Mexican-American girl growing up, I did not see many characters that looked like me or shared my experiences.
+I yearned for books with characters (especially main characters) I could see myself in.
+Because of that, my goal is to show other little Mexican-American girls that we too have stories of value to share with the world.

 Being surrounded by strong, intelligent, and wonderful women has taught me the importance of representing women in books as who they truly are—the heroines.
 There should be more stories about strong, intelligent women who help change the world for the better.
 And stories about strong, sensitive men, who aren’t afraid to show their emotions and who respect women as their equals.
 I hope to help change the perception of women and men through my wonderfully flawed characters.